yangz3/yangz3.github.io/index.md

 ####Gradient descent algorithm (a procedure to minimize loss)
 Stochastic gradient descent is a stochastic approximation of the gradient descent but requires less training time.
 From wikipedia: "To economize on the computational cost at every iteration, stochastic gradient descent samples a subset (i.e. dividing the full set of data into minibatches) of summand functions at every step.
 This is very effective in the case of large-scale machine learning problems."
 More specifically, we update weights and biases based on the averaged nabla (differentials) computed from *one mini_batch* of the training data set, rather than the entire set of the training data.
-This increases the number of iterations in one epoch (one epoch is defined as one round of parameter updating where all traning data points are used exactly once.)
+This increases the number of iterations in one epoch (one epoch is defined as one round of parameter updating where all training data points are used exactly once.)

 ###Convolutional Neural Network